lessmind/bitwarden-ssh-auto-login/README.md

 4. Decode bitwarden json result with `node`

 # Note
-1. Only tested on ubunto & bash
+1. Only tested on ubuntu & bash
 2. Bitwarden session will be expired after current terminal session ended or any new `bw unlock` execution

 # Requirements